 This course deals with basics of digital logic design and computer organization.
-It provides knowledge to design digital circuits for computer components with high performance.
+It provides knowledge to design digital circuits for computer components.
 Computer arithmetic, Pipelining and Parallel processing are studied in this course.
-It also emphasises on CPU, Memory and I/O organization.
+It also emphasizes on CPU, Memory and I/O organization.